WangZhiYao/BingApi/README.md

 A restful bing api

-**Only Chinese is supported currently**.
-I will be very glad if you can provide data in other languages.
+**Currently only supported in Chinese**.
+I will be very glad if you can provide the data in other languages.

 Get new data at 00:00:05 every day